Don’t you just hate Twitter? Don’t you just love Twitter? Which camp are you in?

 5. Day to day tweeting with Hootsuite

 Let’s not forget about Hootsuite.
-It’s not a tool I’d recommend for Facebook but perfect for Twitter.
+It’s not a tool I’d recommend for Facebook but it’s one of the best Twitter tools out there.
 It provides very comprehensive functionality even with the free component.
 You don’t get good reporting unless you pay but you do get great functionality.
 For example:

 - Ability to schedule out content – Create a queue of content to schedule out.
 If you use the Hootsuite URL shortener, you can get analytics on the links sent out.